Titouan-Loeb/RolePlayBotWebsite/README.md

 npm start
 ```

-The server is running on the port 3000
+The server runs on the port 3000